Sheceido/NYGH.IDS7/src/content/docs/en/delete-images.md

 6. Click `Save` on the bottom-right of the Stack Tool Screen, then close out of it.

+> 📝 **Note:** It may take a few seconds for the new series to populate into the Thumbnail panel - you may press the `[F5]` key on the keyboard to manually refresh the window if the series hasn't appeared.

 <br />

 7. In the Matrix Window, `Right-Click` the series with the unwanted images, and select `Reject Series`:

 ![Reject Series](/basics/thumbnail-delete-5.png)

-> ⚠️ **Note:** Make sure you are deleting the intended series!
-If you accidently chose th wrong one and went through all the steps, you must contact PACS to revert these actions!

 - Give a reason for rejection: